PabloMansanet/tightness/README.md

 ```

 The above defines three types (`Letter`, `XorPair` and `Username`) that are
 guaranteed to always fulfill the given conditions.
-This is enforced at runtime,
+This is enforced
-by checking the conditions after construction and once after mutation, which
+by checking the conditions after construction and once after mutation.
-must be done through a set of fixed forms.

 Immutably, bounded types get out of the way and act as close as possible to the
 underlying type, implementing all traits that a typical `Newtype` wrapper would.